michelcrypt4d4mus/fedialgo/README.md

 ### Debugging
 If you set the environment variable `FEDIALGO_DEBUG=true` a _lot_ more debugging info will be printed to the browser console.
 See [`.env.example`](./.env.example) for other environment variables you can play with.

+### Adding New Scorers
+To add a new metric for scoring toots you must:

+1. Add an entry to the `ScoreName` enum
+1. Create a new subclass of [`Scorer`](src/scorer/scorer.ts)
+1. Add a default weight for your scorer to [`DEFAULT_WEIGHTS`](src/scorer/weight_presets.ts)
+1. Instantiate an instance of your new `Scorer` in the appropriate array in [`TheAlgorithm`](src/index.ts) (`featureScorers` if it's a self contained score that requires only the information in a single toot, `feedScorers` if it's a scorer that requires the entire set of timeline toots to score a toot)

 ### Deploying Changes
 For changes to propagate you must run `npm run build` to generate changes to files in `dist/` and then check those files into git.